shentufoundation/shentu/module_specs/oracle.md

 }
 ```

-`Task` stores a requrest to generate a score for a given smart contract.
+`Task` stores a request to generate a score for a given smart contract.

 ```go
 type Task struct {